-- Manuscript: Book manuscripts in English or French, not yet in a version accepted for publication, by applicants with PhD in hand by 1 August 2016, are eligible.
+B. Manuscript: Book manuscripts in English or French, not yet in a version accepted for publication, by applicants with PhD in hand by 1 August 2018, are eligible.
 Applicants must have a complete or nearly complete draft (at least 4/5 of final draft) ready to present at the workshop.
 In the case of co-authored manuscripts, only one of the co-authors is eligible to apply.
-(Only works in progress by the workshop date are eligible; authors with a preliminary book contract are eligible only if no version has been already accepted for publication).
+(Only works in progress by the workshop date are eligible; authors with a preliminary book contract are eligible only if the deadline for submitting the manuscript’s final, revised version to the publisher is well enough after the workshop date to allow for revisions after the workshop.)

 Previous GRIPP Manuscript Workshops: